dgroomes/my-software/nushell/README.md

    * SKIP (wait I found `input list` command which supports fuzzy search... <https://www.nushell.sh/commands/docs/input_list.html>) Do an `fzf` implementation.
 I think that's just the state of things.
 And `fzf` is still a great tool.
 For reference, see <https://github.com/nushell/nushell/issues/1275>.
    * DONE Explore `input list`
-* [ ] Nushell support in Intellij?
-Intellij Ultimate has LSP support now and [Nushell has an LSP](https://github.com/nushell/nushell/tree/main/crates/nu-lsp).
 * [x] DONE Load completions from ["nu_scripts"](https://github.com/nushell/nu_scripts/tree/4eab7ea772f0a288c99a79947dd332efc1884315/custom-completions)
    * This is a little tricky to bootstrap.
    * ~~Hmm, it seems like `source` in a script that itself is a `source` has no effect.
 I don't see any error message, but